willfurnass/sheffield_hpc/iceberg/software/apps/matlab.rst

 Parallel MATLAB on iceberg
 --------------------------

-Currently we recommend the 2015a version of MATLAB for parallel work.
+Currently we recommend the 2015a version of MATLAB for parallel work, and task arrays requiring more than a few hours runtime.

 The default cluster configuration named **local** provides parallel working environment by using the CPUs of the worker node that is running the current MATLAB session.